vacu9708/Study-records/Database/SQL, NoSQL, Redis/readme.md

 - **High Scalability**: Redis is designed to be highly scalable and can handle large amounts of data and concurrent connections.
 It supports replication and clustering, allowing data to be distributed across multiple Redis instances.
 - **Simple key-value data model**

+### Usage example
 Redis provides much faster speed than normal databases.
-However, RAM has a limited size, therefore strategies to save the storage such LRU and storing only necessary data are necessary.
+However, RAM has a limited size, therefore strategies to store only data that requires high speed are important.

-### Usage example
 - Allowing only one Like per user -> key: comment ID, value: set[users who liked]
 - Unique visitors without duplicate records -> Switch visitors' ID to bit 1 and BITCOUNT() to count the number of visitors
 - shopping cart of a user, refresh tokens